-Layers: List of the layers defined in your data model (previously exported layers are automatically selected).
+- 1. List of the layers defined in your data model (previously exported layers are automatically selected).
 Layers selection controls:

 - All: select all the layers

 - None: remove all the selected layers

 - Invert: invert your current selection

+- 2. Export settings

-- Overwrite existing files (if disabled an increment will be added to the exported files) - Add layers to the project - Replace existing layers (only when the option to add layers to the project is selected) - Use Fast Polygon export - Export empty layer (if enabled, shapefiles containing no geometry will also be generated)
+- Overwrite existing files (if disabled an increment will be added to the exported files)

+- Add layers to the project

+- Replace existing layers (only when the option to add layers to the project is selected)

+- Use Fast Polygon export

+- 3. Attributes (Enumeration)

+- · Export description

+- · Export code

+- 4. Export or cancel the exportation